 Once at the RPM Seminar, attendees are encouraged to use the complimentary “Cyber Café” to view the list of attendees, complete the online evaluation forms, and download presentations to a USB flash drive for the sessions they attend.

 The CAS appreciates your participation in this effort to reduce the seminar’s carbon footprint and impact on the environment.

 Business casual attire is suggested for all sessions, as well as the evening receptions on Monday and Tuesday.
 As meeting room temperatures and personal comfort levels may vary, it is recommended that you bring a sweater or jacket to the sessions.

-In Washington DC, the average high temperature during late March is 55 degrees and the average low is 34 degrees.
+In Dallas, TX, the average high temperature during March is 69 degrees and the average low is 49 degrees.